Tan Hill Inn: Plans for improvement

 In July 2017 the pub was put up for sale by landlady Louise Peace who had run it for 13 years with her husband Mike.
-Since mid-2018, owner Andrew Hields has been restoring the character to the Inn and will be continuing to improve the facilities.
-The guest rooms have been tastefully upgraded and offer much more pleasant stay.
+Since mid-2018, owner Andrew Hields has been restoring the character to the Inn.
 A report at the time indicated that the owners planned to open the barn as a carvery and to add a second bar.
-In 2019, the facility was encouraging camper vans and caravans and campers to stay for a moderate nightly fee, and a venue for live music acts was in operation.
+In 2019, the facility was encouraging camper vans and caravans and campers to stay for a modest nightly fee, and a venue for live music acts was in operation.
 The guest rooms were refurbished in 2019, and electrical work completed; the other plans for improvements were still in the works.
-Additional plans for the future included a rustic spa and outdoor pool.
+Additional plans included a rustic spa and outdoor pool.

 Media appearances

 During the 1980s the pub appeared in an advert starring Ted Moult for replacement-window company Everest, and it appeared in the first Vodafone advert, broadcast during the 1990s.
 Everest returned in 2008 to film a new advert with Craig Doyle and installed new windows and solar panels.
 The inn was visited by James May and Oz Clarke in Oz and James Drink to Britain, first broadcast in 2009.
 In late 2017, the inn again featured in TV coverage, for Waitrose supermarkets' Christmas advertising campaign.

 In May 2019, scenes for ITV show Vera were filmed, for an episode aired in January 2020.
-The pub has also featured in The Inspector Lindley Mysteries, Murder in Mind, Top Gear, The Fast Show, Wish You Were Here, All Creatures Great and Small, and Jude the Obscure.
+The pub has also featured in The Inspector Lynley Mysteries, Murder in Mind, Top Gear, The Fast Show, Wish You Were Here...?, All Creatures Great and Small, and Jude the Obscure.
 In December 2022, it was featured in the Channel 5 documentary series Beyond the Yorkshire Farm, in scenes filmed that August.